 Track 2 is designed for refugees who wish to focus on improving their public speaking, presentation, and writing skills.
-As with Track 1, refugees in Track 2 receive one-on-one coaching from a native English-speaking mentor.
+Refugees in Track 2 receive one-on-one coaching from a fluent English-speaking mentor.

-After being accepted, applicants agree to attend the mandatory orientation (April 1 at 3 pm) and mandatory Matching session (April 2 at 2 pm).
+After being accepted, applicants agree to attend the mandatory Track 2 Orientation and mandatory Matching Session.

 Coaches will be expected to commit to at least three months, helping refugees develop at least two public speeches.
 If you can’t commit to at least three months, clearly state that in your application.